shizzard/jiffy-v/README.md

  - typed `list`
  - `enum` (a number of predefined values)

 The last three types are composite; this means, that this types can be root types of your message map.
-But something tells us that in most cases root type of your message map will me `hash`.
+But something tells us that in most cases root type of your message map will be `hash`.

 Typing and maps
 ---------------